 Dental malpractice falls within the medical malpractice insurance family, so you are likely to see the following terms referenced in the policy or promotional materials.
+Along with occurrence vs claims-made policies, the following terms are critical to sorting out what you want in a dental malpractice policy.
 Here’s a quick breakdown of some of the most common malpractice insurance vocabulary words you might come across:

 - Certificate of insurance (COI): A document issued by the insurance company describing coverage and summarizing the most important details of a policy, including the effective dates.
 Some employers will ask to see your COI before you start working.

 - Defense costs: This includes fees and expenses paid to your lawyer, to the court, and to expert witnesses as part of your defense.
 This is separate from any money paid to a successful claimant/plaintiff, whether as a settlement or court judgment.

 - Hammer or forced arbitration clause: Also called a settlement cap provision or consent to settlement provision.
 If the lawyers provided by your insurance company recommend you settle your case, but you insist on going to trial, a hammer clause would make you responsible for paying the plaintiff out of pocket if the judgment is more than what your case could have settled for.